Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Introduction

+Our pipeline works as follows: First, we use a extensively trained monocular depth estimator~\cite{ke2024repurposing, yang2024depth2} to predict individual image depths, generating smooth but non-metric depth maps.
+As mentioned before, we estimate our global scale and convert the depth map into a triangle mesh for rendering and optimization.

+Then we optimize the resulting depth mesh towards a finely detailed multi-view consistent absolute depth map using a differentiable renderer~\cite{Laine2020diffrast}.
+Optimization takes place in two stages.
+First, we learn a neural field that remaps the depth map mesh coarsely to the correct values, fitting it directly against the SfM point cloud.
+This efficiently mitigates distance errors.
+Second, we apply local depth map refinement in an analysis-by-synthesis paradigm, supervising warped-colored renderings with the captured input images.
+This removes oversmoothing and restores fine details in the depth map.

-As we show in our evaluation on synthetic and real-world data, our method provides highly detailed and accurate depth maps, surpassing competing methods in accuracy.
-Our contributions are: \begin{itemize} \item A novel analysis-by-synthesis technique to refine mono depth maps for accurate 3D information via view consistency optimization. \item A two step refinement scheme that first performs a coarse alignment via shallow neural fields and second follows a local refinement strategy to optimize depth values on fine granularity for highly detailed depth maps. \item Effective edge aware and poisson blending~\cite{perez2003poisson} inspired regularizers to exploit the strong initial estimates from mono estimators. \item An extensive evaluation of the proposed method, showcasing its efficiency especially on challenging feature-scarce indoor scenes. \end{itemize} The source code is available at \\ { \url{https://github.com/lorafib/ref_depth/}}.
+As we show in our evaluation on synthetic and real-world data, our method provides highly detailed and accurate depth maps, surpassing competing methods.

+Our contributions are as follows. \begin{itemize} \item A novel analysis-by-synthesis technique to refine monocular depth maps for accurate 3D information via view consistency optimization. \item A two-step refinement scheme that first performs a coarse alignment via shallow neural fields and second follows a local refinement strategy to optimize depth values on fine granularity for highly detailed depth maps. \item An edge aware and a Poisson blending~\cite{perez2003poisson} inspired regularizer to exploit the strong initial estimates from monocular estimators.
+Yielding robust results even in challenging scenarios. \item An extensive evaluation of the proposed method, showcasing its efficiency especially in difficult feature-scarce indoor scenes. \end{itemize}